Medical expert of the article

 - volume and depth of tissue damage (visual assessment and revision of the wound, photometry, ultrasound of soft tissues, radiography, CT, MRI);

-- infectious factor (qualitative and quantitative determination of all types of microflora with an assessment of antibacterial sensitivity).
+- infectious factor (qualitative and quantitative determination of all types of microflora with assessment of antibacterial sensitivity).

-In the presence of severe hyperkeratosis in the circumference of the trophic ulcer with diabetes and in the formation of necrotic tissue, the mechanical removal of hyperkeratosis and tissue necrosis sites using a scalpel is considered a universally recognized method.
-Despite the fact that qualitative comparative studies of the effectiveness of excision of damaged tissues with a scalpel and autolytic or chemical purification did not produce, experts are similar in opinion that the best method is surgical.
-With a complicated course of trophic ulcers with diabetes (phlegmon, tendonitis, osteomyelitis, etc.), a surgical treatment of a purulent necrotic focus with a wide opening of the entire pathological process and the removal of nonviable tissues is indicated.
-Uncomplicated trophic ulcers in diabetes, which occur during the phenomena of severe limb ischemia, are not treated by the method of necrectomy, since any active intervention in this situation can lead to an expansion of the ulcerative defect, activation of the infection and development of the gangrene of the foot.
+In the presence of pronounced hyperkeratosis in the circumference of a trophic ulcer in diabetes and in the formation of necrotic tissue, the generally accepted method is considered to be mechanical removal of areas of hyperkeratosis and tissue necrosis using a scalpel.
+Despite the fact that high-quality comparative studies of the effectiveness of excision of damaged tissue with a scalpel and autolytic or chemical cleansing have not been carried out, experts agree that the best method is surgical.
+In the case of complicated trophic ulcers in diabetes (phlegmon, tendinitis, osteomyelitis, etc.), surgical treatment of the purulent-necrotic focus with a wide opening of the entire pathological process and removal of non-viable tissue is indicated.
+Uncomplicated trophic ulcers in diabetes, occurring with severe limb ischemia, are not treated by necrectomy, since any active intervention in this situation can lead to expansion of the ulcer defect, activation of infection and development of gangrene of part of the foot.

 What's bothering you?